drkrieger1/Lab17-DatabaseDesign/README.md

 ## Directions
 - Recreate your Travel Packer site from day one.
 You do not need to include the repository that we worked on in class 16.
 - Design a database schema for your Travel Packer website.
+Dont focus so much on tables that hold "types", only focus on the tables that are most important (i.e. Destination, Supplies).
+- Every Supply item should have a link to the destination table.
+We won't worry to much about duplicates across the supplies right now, the rows in the table will still be 'unique' because the DestinationID will be different for each item.
 - You should have at least 2 tables (Destination & Supplies).
 - Draw out the different tables and identify the foreign keys, primary keys, and associations between each (1 - *, * - *, etc...)
 - Include the Navigation Properties within your diagram